- Home

 Some cancer treatments can change the size of the vagina and make sex uncomfortable or painful.
 A lack of oestrogen from some cancer treatments can cause vaginal dryness, which may lead to thrush.
 Treatments such as radiation therapy may cause a loss of sensation in the vagina.

-Below are tips for coping with vaginal changes such as:
+Below are tips for coping with vaginal changes.

 Vaginal dryness

-- Talk to your doctor about whether oestrogen creams or pessaries (tablets put into the vagina) are an option for you.
-They may not be right if you are having hormone therapy for cancer.
-Oestrogen creams are applied in the vagina or onto the vulva, and can help relieve discomfort.
+A lack of oestrogen may cause vaginal dryness after some cancer treatments.
+Talk to your doctor about whether oestrogen creams or pessaries (tablets put into the vagina) are an option for you.
+These may not be suitable if you are having hormone therapy for cancer.
+Vaginal oestrogen creams may help relieve dryness, a lack of elasticity and bladder symptoms.
+They are applied in the vagina or on the vulva.

 Thrush